carlosjsd/react-grid/README.md

 -   RestDataProvider for easy backend data binding
 -   Dark and light skins
 -   Easy customization with CSS
+-   TypeScript support
+-   React 18 and 19 compatible

 ### :hammer_and_wrench: How to Use